-It is a type of bone disorder in which bone becomes weak and brittle because of increased bone resorption.
+Osteoporosis is a type of bone disorder in which bone becomes weak and brittle because of increased bone resorption.

-It is a chronic bone disorder in which in our body resorbs old bone and the process of bone formation is abnormal.
+Paget’s disease is a chronic bone disorder in which in our body resorbs old bone and the process of bone formation is abnormal.
 In this condition, the bone gets easily fractured.

 It is the most common type of osteoporosis in which bone loss occurs due to corticosteroid therapy.

 - Bone Pain